 1. Curly Mullet

-The mullet hairstyle is known for being short on the top and sides and longer on the back.
-It is a controversial cut but has come a long way since the 80s and it is now much more wearable and versatile.
+The mullet haircut for women is known for being short on the top and sides and longer on the back.
+It is a controversial cut but has come a long way since the 80s, and it is now much more wearable and versatile.
 It can be worn with hair of all textures, including curly.
-Curly hair will soften the cut so that it does not look as choppy and layered and the change in length will appear more gradual.
+Curly hair will soften the cut so that it does not look as choppy and layered, and the change in length will appear more gradual.

 2. Mullet Fade

 The appeal of the mullet is that it can be adapted to suit your preference, and you can get creative with the finish.
 This includes adding a fade to the sides of the hair to give it structure and create a slight contrast.
 There are several fades to choose from, depending on how noticeable you want your look to be, but this is an edgy and cool addition.